JupiterOne/service-workshops/templates/template-hip_pocket.md

 The information obtained in this query can be used to provide evidence for {{compliance_control from J1's supplied policies}}, as well as be customized for alerting and insight dashboards.

 **Prerequisite**

-//Mention permissions, or integrations necessary to complete this task.
+_Mention permissions, or integrations necessary to complete this task.
 More information the better.
-It can also reference a previous hip pocket
+It can also reference a previous hip pocket_

 This workshop requires {{Integration}}.